History of WWE SmackDown in Timeline

 WWE SmackDown

-WWE SmackDown is a weekly professional wrestling television program produced by WWE.
-Airing live every Friday on USA Network in the U.S. and Netflix internationally, the show features wrestlers from the SmackDown brand.
-Debuting August 26, 1999, it's considered one of WWE's flagship programs alongside Monday Night Raw, showcasing wrestling matches and storylines.
+WWE SmackDown is a professional wrestling television program produced by WWE, airing live every Friday on USA Network (and on Netflix internationally).
+Debuting on August 26, 1999, it features wrestlers assigned to the SmackDown brand and is considered one of WWE's flagship programs alongside Monday Night Raw.

 April 29, 1999: First Appearance of WWF SmackDown!

-On April 29, 1999, WWF SmackDown! first appeared using the Raw is War set as a single television special on UPN.
+On April 29, 1999, WWF SmackDown! first appeared as a single television special on UPN, using the Raw is War set.

 November 30, 1999: Announcement of Changes to SmackDown!

-On November 30, 1999, Vince McMahon announced changes to Smackdown! that would lead to "less aggression, less colorful language, less sexuality".
+On November 30, 1999, Vince McMahon announced changes to SmackDown! to reduce aggression, colorful language, and sexuality.

 In 1999, SmackDown! began on the broadcast network UPN and was initially broadcast on Thursday nights.